What is Crypto-Mining Malware and How Check If Your Mac is Not Infected With?

-The myth that Macs are in some ways invulnerable, and come with built-in anti-malware 'force fields', is not true.
+The myth that Macs are in some ways invulnerable and come with built-in anti-malware 'force fields' is not true.
 Macs are affected by malware and have been for most of their existence.
 One of the first malware infections to become popularised, ElkCloner, affected Apple computers rather than the MS-DOS computers of the time.
-Security research firms are annually discovering malware targeting Macs on a more frequent basis.

 Crypto Miners present very real Dangers

 Besides the ethical issues and issues of the illegality of crypto miners, these types of malware can provide real problems.
 Problems that can result in major financial loss for the victims, be they individuals or companies.

 In February of this year, Metro reported that a two-floor apartment building in Artem, near Vladivostok, went up in flames.
 The fire was caused by a resident illegally using the apartment blocks' electricity to mine Bitcoin.
 It is believed that a power surge caused the circuits to overheat, fail, and result in a fire that gutted the apartment building.

 Fortunately, in this instance, nobody lost their life.
 The above example did not involve a Crypto Miner, but it is not outside the realms of possibility one could cause such an event.

 The miner uses devices' CPU resources (a smartphone, tablet, or personal computer), which causes an extra load upon the chipset.
 At the very least, this will increase the power consumption of the device.
 The device will also become noticeably slower.